jirkamarsik/jirkamarsik.ruhoh.com/posts/type-raising-and-the-cooperative-construction-of-meaning.md

   style="color:red">**like(**y**, <span
   style="color:orange">y</span>)**</span>**)**</span></span> : t → f

 The above is one reasonable answer (Beware of the two ys!
-The orange, bold one belongs to the constructed FOPL formula and was contributed by "a".
-The red, plain one is part of the lambda calculus and should belong to "like".).
+The <span style="color:orange">**orange bold one**</span> belongs to the constructed FOPL formula and was contributed by "a".
+The <span style="color:red">red plain one</span> is part of the lambda calculus and should belong to "like".).
 These semantics for "likes a woman" look good.
 If we apply them to a term, they yield a formula stating that the entity named by the term does indeed "like a woman", i.e. what we have is a working predicate.

 Now that we know what we want, it is not so difficult to work out the correct version of the "likes" semantics on paper.